-- 2.7.8.2 Those Nebraska students whose transfer has not been reported to the NSAA by May 1, shall be ineligible for 90 school days, with such transfers being subject to hardship waiver guidelines. - 2.7.8.3 Such Nebraska transfer students may transfer under this rule one time during their high school years, unless there is a change of domicile by the legal parent.
-Such Nebraska students who transfer a subsequent time without a change of domicile by the legal parent shall be ineligible for varsity competition for 90 school days.
+2.7.8.3 - Students may transfer under this rule one time during their high school years, unless there is a change of domicile by the legal parent.
+Students who transfer a subsequent time without a change of domicile by the legal parent shall be ineligible for varsity competition for 90 school days.

-Unless there is a bona fide change of domicile by the legal parent, a Nebraska student may transfer only one time to a different school under the May 1 transfer deadline.
-A Nebraska student's name may only be entered on one Nebraska school's May 1 transfer list.
+A student may transfer only one time to a different school under the May 1 transfer deadline.
+A student's name may only be entered on one Nebraska school's May 1 transfer list.
 A Nebraska student who transfers under the May 1 transfer provisions and who later decides to return to his/her former district before 90 school days have elapsed shall continue to be ineligible in the former district for 90 school days, with the ineligibility period commencing at the start of the fall semester.
 The ineligibility shall continue, regardless of the parent's domicile change within the resident district.